DATA-606-2023-FALL-TUESDAY/Garakurthi_Rohan/docs/Proposal.md

 - Used tensorflow image module to augment the input data by various techniques such as decolorizing, sharpening, rotating, resizing & cropping.
 - Visualized the feature maps from the CNN layers (after training) to determine based on which parts of images the models are predicting the vehicle types.

-# 5. Model Training

-- Used matplotlib to load and view the data samples for each class.
-Split the dataset into training and validation datasets for evaluating the model.
-- Developed deep learning architectures based on CNN’s to classify the vehicle type images.
-- Experimented with different weight initialization techniques & normalization layers.
-- Used pretrained models such as Resnet, Efficient Net, MobileNet & finetune the classification layer for the accurate predictions.
-- Visualized the model's loss and predictions alongside actual/expected predictions.

 ## Image Data Augmentation

-Image Data Augmentation:
 Image augmentation is a technique used to increase the diversity of training examples for computer vision tasks, especially when data size is small.
 These techniques involve applying various transformations to input images to create new variations of the data without collecting additional real-world samples.
 This step helps to improve model generalization and reduces overfitting.
 Below are the explanations of some common image data augmentation techniques/methods:

 1. Rotation:

     ○ Rotate the image by a certain angle (e.g., 90 degrees, 180 degrees) to introduce variability in object orientations, making the model more robust to rotated objects.

 2. Vertical or Horizontal Flipping:

     ○ Flip the image horizontally or vertically, so that the model learns invariant features from left-to-right or top-to-bottom orientations.

 3. Random Cropping and Resize:

     ○ Crop a portion of the image and resize it to the original size.
 This helps the model to focus on different regions of the image while simulating different viewpoints or zoom levels.